stephentyrone/swift-evolution/proposals/0000-integer-division.md

 ## Introduction

-Like the majority of programming languages, Swift uses "flooring division".
+Like the majority of programming languages, Swift uses "truncating division".
 This proposal would add APIs with explicit control of rounding in division, which is generally useful, as well as a new `mod` function that makes the commonsense behavior of modular arithmetic somewhat easier to achieve.